-The battles that now rage are more tactical and center mostly around the planning horizon over which the benefit of achieving high customer satisfaction ratings should be measured.
+The corporate battles that now rage are more tactical and center mostly around the planning horizon over which the benefit of achieving high customer satisfaction ratings should be measured.
 Most executive leaders, unfortunately, are still of a mind that undertaking initiatives on behalf of the customer are fine if the benefit of such initiatives can be seen on the bottom line in the short term.
 This behavior, of course, is born of ingrained compensation schemes that reward executives for financial performance, this month, this quarter, this year.
 And, until such time as this myopic view of corporate performance is altered executives will flail in pursuit of sustainable competitive strategies while ironically lining their own pockets at the expense of shareholders.

 THE DEBT CEILING DEBATE: A FINGER IN THE EYE OF THE U.S. TAXPAYER

-Keep in mind that roughly 65% of all federal spending goes for mandatory programs such as Social Security and Medicare so there is little Congress can do in these areas without undertaking major and radical changes.
-Approximately 6% goes to service the federal debt – a ratio which is apt to explode if interest rates return to historical averages.
-This leaves a not inconsiderable 29% of roughly $4 trillion in spending for discretionary items such as national defense, and education.
+Keep in mind that roughly 62% of all federal spending goes for mandatory programs such as Social Security and Medicare so there is little Congress can do in these areas without undertaking major and radical changes that would prove politically explosive.
+Approximately 8% goes to service the federal debt – a ratio which is apt to explode when interest rates, currently at .25%, return to historical averages.
+This leaves a not inconsiderable 30% of available budget dollars for discretionary items such as national defense, foreign aid, transportation, and education.
 It is the magnitude of the discretionary budget that gives rise to the spending jamboree which citizens witness each year as Congress kows to one political expediency or another.
 If that weren’t the case members of Congress would soon develop a stiff backbone and they would get serious about adopting a more prudent fiscal policy.